kubevirt/kubevirt/docs/devel/virtual-machine.md

 configuration and status for running virtual machines.

-VirtualMachine is a Kubernetes [custom resource definition](https://kubernetes.io/docs/concepts/api-extension/custom-resources/), which allows for using the Kubernetes machanisms for storing the objects and exposing it through the API.
+VirtualMachine is a Kubernetes [custom resource definition](https://kubernetes.io/docs/concepts/api-extension/custom-resources/), which allows for using the Kubernetes mechanisms for storing the objects and exposing it through the API.

 ## What it does and how to use it